jordanlevy001/challenge-kickstarter-analysis/README.md

 #### This is what the formula looked like for the first row of the table in the "Number Successful" column, where the goal amount was less than 1000:
 <img width="566" alt="Excel COUNTIFS Function1" src="https://user-images.githubusercontent.com/88804543/129991987-b37c0db7-bbbd-4fc0-ad48-71fd60e08bb0.png">

-#### For all 3 columns "Number Successful", "Number Failed", "Number Canceled", the COUNTIFS() formula needed to filter the Kickstarter sheet in column R($R:$R), which is the "Subcategory" for "plays".
+#### For all 3 columns "Number Successful", "Number Failed", "Number Canceled", the COUNTIFS() formula is needed to filter the Kickstarter sheet in column R($R:$R), which is the "Subcategory" for "plays".
 In the Kickstarter sheet, column D is where the goal amount is located, so we selected the entire column ($D:$D).
 And we want to count cells with goal amounts less than 1000("<1000").
 The dollar signs ($) lock the cells in the formula so they do not change if you copy and paste the formula or drag it into another cell.
 In the Kickstarter sheet, column F is the "Outcome".
 We want to filter for only "successful" outcomes in all of column F ($F:$F); so the whole column is selected and our criteria is "successful".

 #### Within the "Number Successful" column, the only difference in the formulas between rows is the goal amounts (column D in the Kickstarter worksheet).
 The next goal range is 1000 to 4999, so the second row in the "Number Successful" column will contain the formula:
 <img width="734" alt="Excel COUNTIFS Function2" src="https://user-images.githubusercontent.com/88804543/129994136-3cb7b76b-c9b6-4956-b50c-05e6d3a62e9d.png">
 #### You can see that the cells to be counted in the "Goals" column D in the Kickstarter worksheet are greater than or equal to 1000 ("<=1000") and less than or equal to 4999 ("<=4999"), which is denoted in the formula.